|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 their second kidney.
 It's the most expendable of organs.
 So giving up a kidney causes no

 disadvantage to your long-term health.
-In fact, studies have shown, that kidney donors
+In fact, studies have shown, that kidney donors actually

 - Dr. Michael Edye, former Adjunct Associate Professor of surgery, Mount Sinai